GunnerLab/mcce4_tutorial/docs/tests/ex3.md

 ---
 ## Background
-__Cytochrome c__ is a small protein that transports electrons in mitochondria to facilitate the synthesis of ATP.
-Its redox potential plays an important role in its function.
-The regulation of the cytochrome c redox potential can be explained by continuum electrostatic analysis.
+__Cytochrome c__ is a small mitochondrial protein that functions as an electron carrier in the respiratory chain, enabling ATP synthesis.
+Its redox potential is a critical determinant of this function and is regulated by the protein’s electrostatic environment, which can be analyzed using continuum electrostatics methods.
 In this example tutorial we will use the cytochrom c stucture from [PDB ID: 1AKK](https://www.rcsb.org/structure/1AKK).

-The experimental Eₘ of Cytochrome c is typically around __260 mV__ at pH 7.0
+The experimental Eₘ of Cytochrome c is typically around __260 mV__ at pH 7.0.

  __Reference:__ [Junjun Mao, Karin Hauser, and M. R. Gunner, How Cytochromes with Different Folds Control Heme Redox Potentials, Biochemistry 2003, 42(33), 9829–9840](https://pubmed.ncbi.nlm.nih.gov/12924932/)